 Tourism boost for South Lakeland economy

-New research reveals that tourism had a £1.24 billion economic impact on South Lakeland last year – up nearly 4% on 2016.
+New research reveals that tourism had a £1.3 billion economic impact on South Lakeland last year, up 5.6% on 2017.

 The research by STEAM (Scarborough Tourism Economic Activity Monitor) is used by Cumbria Tourism to measure the volume and value of tourism across Cumbria to inform tourism policy and development.

-Ourselves and other local authorities in Cumbria contribute towards the research, with the resulting figures used to help access funding and develop strategies around the visitor economy.
+Ourselves and other local authorities in Cumbria give support towards the research, with the resulting figures used to help access funding and develop strategies around the visitor economy.

-The latest figures show that South Lakeland contributed by far the highest share (43%) of Cumbria’s total tourism revenue of £2.9 billion in 2017.
+The latest figures show that South Lakeland’s contribution is by far the highest share of any of Cumbria’s districts, with the district’s £1.3 billion representing 44% of the county’s total tourism revenue of £3 billion.

-The tourism sector provides 15,932 full-time jobs in South Lakeland, up 2.1% from 2016, accounting for nearly half of all tourism–related jobs in Cumbria.
+The tourism sector supports 16,177 full-time jobs in South Lakeland, which is almost half of all the tourism–related jobs in Cumbria.
 Many more people also find work in tourism on a part-time or seasonal basis.

-Commenting on the latest tourism industry report, Councillor Graham Vincent, our portfolio holder for the Economy, said: “Once again we have a report that confirms how strong the South Lakeland economy is performing and what a vital role this district plays in the wider Cumbrian economy.
+Commenting on the latest tourism industry report, Councillor Robin Ashcroft, our portfolio holder for Economy, Culture and Leisure, said: “Once again we have a report that confirms how strong the South Lakeland economy is performing and what a vital role this district plays in the wider Cumbrian economy.

-“Coupled with South Lakeland’s strong showing in other recent economic studies – including being ranked as Cumbria’s fastest growing economy and one of the most vibrant economies in the north west – we can see real progress on our key Council Plan commitment to help our towns and villages to thrive commercially and our mission to make South Lakeland the best place to live, work and explore.’’
+“We are seeing real progress on our key Council Plan commitment to help our towns and villages to thrive commercially and our ambition to work together to make South Lakeland the best place to live, work and explore.’’